It is relatively easy to turn fruit into homemade wine and cider. Here is a detailed description of how to make wine and cider at home.

 5. Bottling and aging

 If you want your cider to be sparkling, then you need to add more sugar at bottling time so that the residual yeast can ferment the sugars.
 At that point you will need to age it for at least 2 more weeks before drinking.

 You will need to store your cider in plastic bottles or swing-top bottles that are built to handle the build up of carbonation.
 If you are doing a large batch of glass bottles, do at least one plastic bottle so that you can test the carbonation by squeezing the plastic bottle to see how firm it is.
-Once the carbonation has built up, store the cider in the fridge to prevent it from fermenting.
+Once the carbonation has built up, store the cider in the fridge to stop the fermentation.
 You don’t want your bottles of cider exploding before you get the chance to drink them!

 When it is finished fermenting you can bottle the wine in the traditional glass bottles with a cork or in swing-top bottles.
-Age will dramatically affect the flavour of your wine, so taste it when you bottle it, to determine if it’s ready for drinking.
+Aging wine dramatically affects the flavour, so taste it when you bottle it to determine if it’s ready for drinking.
 If not, then leave it for another few months before tasting it again.